nikolay1961/docs/docs/products/Object-Storage/what-is.md

 ## S3 Compatibility

 The Contabo Object Storage is based on [Ceph](https://ceph.com/).
 It is not fully compatible with AWS S3 API.
 E.g. logging is not supported.
-For the very most use cases you shouldn't notice any difference.
+For most use cases you shouldn't notice any difference.